-A water pump is vital to a car engine’s operation because it ensures the coolant keeps moving through the engine block, hoses and radiator, and maintains an optimum operating temperature.
-It is driven by a serpentine belt (aka accessory belt or auxiliary belt) from the crankshaft pulley.
+A water pump is vital to a car engine’s operation because it ensures the coolant keeps moving through the engine block, cylinder head, hoses and radiator, and maintains an optimum operating temperature.
+It is usually driven by a belt from the crankshaft pulley or sprocket.

-A car’s water pump uses impeller blades and centrifugal force to move the cooled water into the water jacket that sits around the engine’s cylinders, which is where the combustion process take place.
+A car’s water pump uses impeller blades and centrifugal force to move the coolant through the various passages and hoses that make up the cooling system.

-Once the water has flowed around the engine it is taken by hoses to the radiator, usually at the front of the car, where the hot water is cooled by the movement of air over the radiator's fins.
+Once the coolant has flowed around the engine it is taken by hoses to the radiator, usually at the front of the car, where the hot coolant is cooled by the movement of air over the radiator's fins.
 It then exits the radiator and flows back into the water pump, where the process starts over.

 What happens when a water pump goes bad?

 A grinding or rumbling noise indicates worn water pump bearings.
 Although it may be possible to renew the bearings, the chances are that the seals will be worn as well.
 For peace of mind, the complete pump is normally replaced - they’re not that expensive.